-Instruction 3 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: Students should have prior knowledge of Electromagnetic waves.

 - 1. The basic principles of an antenna and its parameters for characterizing its performance. - 2.
 The fundamental concepts of various types of antennas, arrays for customizing the pattern parameters. - 3.
 The concept of aperture and microstrip antennas.